The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Other Datasets

 The 1990s saw a surge of interest in elliptic fibrations, in the mathematics because of the minimal model programme \cite{grassiell,grossell,grossdolga}, and and systematic construction of bundles over threefolds \cite{donagi,FMW} (generalizing Atiyah's classical result on vector bundles over the elliptic curve \cite{atiyahEll}), and in the physics because of the emergence of so-called F-theory, which is an elliptic-fibration over type IIb string theory \cite{Friedman:1997yq,Weigand:2018rez}.

 The idea of an elliptic fibration is straight-forward.
 Recall that an elliptic curve - an algebraic realization of CY$_1$ - is a cubic in $\IP^2$.
 This can be brought to Weierstra\ss\ form

-where $x,y,z$ are projective coordinates on $\IP^2$ and $g_2, g_3$ are complex parametres \footnote{ The version with which we are perhaps more familiar from our undergraduate days is when $z=1$, so that we are dealing with the non-compact version embedded in $\IC[x,y]$. } which in terms of the modular parametre $\tau$ are the celebrated Eisenstein series.
+where $x,y,z$ are projective coordinates on $\IP^2$ and $g_2, g_3$ are complex parameters \footnote{ The version with which we are perhaps more familiar from our undergraduate days is when $z=1$, so that we are dealing with the non-compact version embedded in $\IC[x,y]$. } which in terms of the modular parameter $\tau$ are the celebrated Eisenstein series.